Bill-Haku/homepage/content/post/Mail_server_on_Synology/index.md

 Next, you need to add an MX record to your authority DNS server.
 If your domain name is `yourdomain.com`, and you want your mail addresses show like `someone@yourdomain.com`, you can add an MX record with the name of `@.yourdomain.com` and the value of `mail.yourdomain.com`.

 Now, you have finished the authority DNS server configuration.
 Let's go to the next.

+## Configure your Synology NAS

+### Install Mail Server

+You can download and install Synology Mail Server from the Package Center.

+### Configure Mail Server

+- Enable SMTP

+  Click the checkbox in front of the "Enable SMTP" option.
+Enable SMTP authentication is recommended.

+  Next is to configure your host name (FQDN).
+Just as I have mentioned above, if you want to make your main address in a form like `someone@yourdomain.com`, enter `yourdomain.com` in the "Host name" field.

+  The port number is 25 by default.
+You can change it if you want.
+But just keep it is okay.
+Next, click the checkbox to enable SMTP-SSL and SMTP-TLS.
+Keep the port number 465 and 587 provided by default.

+- Enable IMAP/POP3

+  Click all the checkboxes in the third tab.
+You know what I am talking about when you see it.